 Definition 3.14 (Client-Server Model).
-In the client-server model, the sender is called client and the receiver server.
+In the client-server model, the client actively initiates the communication, while the server passively waits for a client to connect.
 The client is regarded as a consumer of the services offered by the server.

-- When communicating with a server, a client transmits its port so that the server knows where to reply, if needed. - There exists a multitude of protocols used when communicating between applications, with various tradeoffs in terms of latency, security and consistency.
+- When communicating with a server, a client transmits its port so that the server knows where to reply, if needed.
+The client will choose an arbitrary port. - There exists a multitude of protocols used when communicating between applications, with various tradeoffs in terms of latency, security and consistency.
 The most common ones are UDP and TCP.